varigence/docs/bimlflex/getting-started/configurations-and-settings-in-bimlflex.md

 The Settings page contains configurable settings such as naming conventions used.

 Settings can be overridden when needed.
-If a setting is not used, it can be switched on for a specific source object through the settings overrides
+If a setting is not set to enabled, it can be switched on for a specific source object through the settings overrides